benchristel/benchristel.github.io/_posts/2018-06-06-tech-talks-that-changed-how-i-think.md

 ## "Making Badass Developers" — Kathy Sierra

 The one thing software developers can count on is that *things will change*.
+The languages and frameworks we use today will evolve, or be replaced.
 Adapting to change means learning new things, but this can seem daunting, [even overwhelming](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).
 Kathy starts off by normalizing this feeling